lanl-ansi/PowerModels.jl/docs/src/quickguide.md

 ## Inspecting the Formulation
-The following example demonstrates how to break a `run_opf` call into seperate model building and solving steps.
+The following example demonstrates how to break a `run_opf` call into separate model building and solving steps.
 This allows inspection of the JuMP model created by PowerModels for the AC-OPF problem,

 ```julia
 pm = build_generic_model("case3.m", ACPPowerModel, PowerModels.post_opf)